cliosight/Docs/README.md

 Watch this video for creating a datasource.

 ## Database Tables for a Datasource <a name="tables"></a>
 Through the web interface, Admin users can execute SQL queries on the databases directly.
-For an existing schema, it is a convinient way to connect and work with a database.
+For an existing schema, it is a convinient way to connect and work with a remote database.

 ## The building blocks of Cliosight applications ##